- Any data, plans, or relevant information that was sought but was unobtainable through the completion of actions in this module.

 - Operational: Gaps in existing processes or procedures that ensure energy or water availability (e.g., automatic start-up systems for backup generation or training programs for manual start-up systems)

 - Institutional: Gaps in organizational or site plans, policies, and other data that have the potential to broadly enhance site resilience.

 Identify and Document Gaps

 Prompts are included throughout the TRN to indicate where the resilience planning team may need to review information or consider gaps for documentation.
-Use the table in the Site-Level Planning Action 5 Worksheet: Recognize Resilience Gaps to record gaps throughout the Site-Level Planning, Baseline Development, and Risk Assessment modules.
+Use the table in the Risk Assessment Action 5 worksheet to record gaps in the Site-Level Planning, Baseline Development, and Risk Assessment modules.
+You will be able to add to this list in the Baseline Development and Risk Assessment modules.
 Reference the associated TRN Resource: Resilience Gaps Checklist document for guided questions to help the resilience planning team consider gaps in each of the three modules listed.

 After completing the Site-Level Planning, Baseline Development, and Risk Assessment modules, users will be prompted to reassess gaps to identify whether new gaps have been uncovered or whether documented gaps need to be modified.
 The completed gap worksheet will be used to inform the brainstorming exercises conducted in the Solution Development module.
-As a starting point, fill out the “Gap Description” and “Type of Gap” columns.
-For more information on the gap types, refer to the TRN Resource: Categorized Resilience Gaps .
-The remaining columns can be completed in Action 1 of the Solution Development module.
+For more information on the gap types, refer to the TRN Resource: Categorized Resilience Gaps.